Are you looking for an easy cake made with a cake mix? If you enjoy making an easy dessert that everyone will love, this Heath Bar Cake is for you?

 - Poke holes in the cake about an inch apart with the back of a wooden spoon.

-- Drizzle the entire jar of Caramel over it.
+- Drizzle the Sweeten Condensed Milk and the jar of Caramel over the cake.

 - Cover the cake with Whipped Topping.